 This is when I decided it was time to invest in a good pair of ear plugs.
 For nearly every show since December 2010, I have worn earplugs and not missed a note of music and as a result, the ringing has subsided somewhat.
 While I have a couple of pairs of ear plugs that work well, I continue to notice, more than four years later that many of my friends and regulars at shows do not wear earplugs.
 The typical response is because they didn’t want to miss the sound of the show.
 The benefits of earplugs cannot be understated, as they filter out some of the unnecessary noise and improve the quality of the live music experience rather than hamper it.
 Around the time of this diagnosis, I sought out different styles and brands of earplugs to test which ones worked best and to share the benefit of earplugs with others so that fewer do not succumb to tinnitus, or worse, hearing loss.
 Four years later and I still have tinnitus but my hearing is no worse than it was in late 2010, but it would be a different story without a small investment in earplugs.

-For parents who wish to bring their children to concerts and live music events, hearing protection is of paramount concern, as younger ears are more easily susceptible to damage. editor Kristen Mack-Perry cites a doctor’s advice in choosing to protect her children’s hearing, noting “Had I not been educated as to how fragile a child’s hearing was, I may have not protected both my kids early enough to ensure they won’t have hearing loss.
+For parents who wish to bring their children to concerts and live music events, hearing protection is of paramount concern, as younger ears are more easily susceptible to damage.
+Doctors advise choosing to protect children’s hearing especially, noting “Had I not been educated as to how fragile a child’s hearing was, I may have not protected both my kids early enough to ensure they won’t have hearing loss.
 Now, they wear them to fireworks, music, anything loud.
 My son even has them on right now while doing his homework in his bedroom.”
 For parents looking into hearing protection for their children, a variety of earmuffs are compared here.

 However, musicians are in a precarious position, especially bands that are just starting out, because they are faced with three choices – earplugs (affordable), in ear monitors (expensive) or no hearing protection at all (expensive in the long run).
 Each musician is different, where in ear monitors work for one, earplugs work for another.
 In the case of some musicians, needing to hear the subtleties of every note played is necessary and can be an issue when playing on stage, but still carry the side effects of being subjected to loud decibel levels of music for hours at a time, both in practice and during a performance.
 The dilemna for musicians is real.